 In PB 10 and later, you should use the Unicode version of WinAPI functions and structures unless there are unusual or special conditions warranting the use of the ANSI version.

-Although WinAPI characters can utilize Unicode or ANSI encoding, characters in PB can only contain Unicode values.
-All ANSI character values passed to and from WinAPI calls are automatically converted by PowerBuilder to Unicode.
-PB variables (and structure members) of the Character datatype are converted to the C/C++ char type before passing.
+Although WinAPI characters can utilize Unicode or ANSI encoding, Character variables in PB can only contain Unicode values when passed to a DLL.
+All ANSI Character variables passed to and from WinAPI calls are automatically converted by PowerBuilder to Unicode.
+PB variables (and structure members) of the Character datatype are converted to the C/C++ char type before passing when ANSI encoding is specified in the ALIAS FOR directive.

 From the Appeon PowerBuilder Application Techniques publication: